A team of doctors and other professionals discuss the best treatment and care for you. They are called a multidisciplinary team (MDT).

 The main treatments

-Some people with localised abdominal mesothelioma can have surgery to try to remove all of the tumour from the abdominal cavity.
+Some people can have surgery to try to remove the peritoneal mesothelioma.
+Unfortunately, it can't usually get rid of the mesothelioma for good.

-Unfortunately, cancer treatments such as chemotherapy and radiotherapy do not always work well for mesothelioma.
+Cancer treatments do not always work well for mesothelioma.
 Doctors and researchers are working to improve mesothelioma treatment all the time.
 You may be offered treatment as part of a clinical trial.

-Surgery is not often possible for peritoneal mesothelioma as you need to be very fit for this type of major operation.
+Surgery is not often possible for peritoneal mesothelioma.
+You need to be very fit for this type of major operation.
 If surgery is possible, the operation is called a peritonectomy.
 This means removing part or all of the lining of the abdomen (peritoneum).
 The aim is to reduce symptoms.

-If you have early stage peritoneal mesothelioma, you might have chemotherapy directly into the tummy (abdomen).
+For early stage peritoneal mesothelioma, you might have chemotherapy.
+This goes directly into the tummy (abdomen).
 You might have it alongside surgery or soon after if you are fit enough.

 Supportive care (palliative care)